 Common types are

-.pxar for file archives, and
+.pxar for file archives and

 .img for block

 device images.
-To create a backup of a block device run the following command:
+To create a backup of a block device, run the following command:

 # proxmox-backup-client backup mydata.img:/dev/mylvm/mydata

-Excluding files/folders from a backup¶
+Excluding Files/Directories from a Backup¶

 To tell the Proxmox Backup client when and how to ignore files and directories,

-place a text file called
+place a text file named

 .pxarexclude in the filesystem hierarchy.